Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 At times the error can also due to browser incompatibility, third-party software conflict, or corrupted cache.

-The PS Store browser not supported error usually occurs on the Safari browser.
-Accessing the PS Store page on a different browser like Opera seems to have resolved the issue.
+The PS browser not supported error usually occurs on the Safari browser.
+Accessing the PS page on a different browser like Opera seems to have resolved the issue.

-Opera Browser comes with improved browsing and page loading speed due to built-in ad blockers.
-With plenty of privacy features, including free VPN, built-in tracker blockers, popular messenger support, and customization, Opera browser offers plenty of reasons to make a switch.
+Opera One Browser comes with improved browsing and page loading speed due to built-in ad blockers.
+With plenty of privacy features, including free VPN, built-in tracker blockers and a native AI.

 How do I fix the PS Store browser not supported error?